lifinance/paraswap-connext-sdk/README.md

 console.log('>> FINISHED', result)
 ```

+Please check the demo script `./demo/demo.js` for a complete example.

 ## Summary

 This package allow to access to do bridge and swap calls via ParaSwap and Connext.
 LiFi API is used under the hood to  find the best cross-chain route.
 The route can then executed via the SDK.